MisterPup/Nvidia-Dynamic-Fan-Control/README.txt

 Based on the work of Luke Frisken: https://code.google.com/p/nvidia-fanspeed/

-Fan speed changes depending on the temperature of the card.
-A modifiable 2D curve of [temp, speed] points is used to control the fan
+Fan speed changes depending on the temperature of the card A modifiable 2D curve of [temp, speed] points is used to control the fan

 Works only with proprietary drivers